tatumio/doc/docs/rpc/algorand-rpc-documentation/algod/getAssetInformation.md

 ### Request Parameters

-The `getAsset` method requires the following parameter:
+The `getAssetInformation` method requires the following parameter:

 - `assetId` (integer, required): An asset identifier representing the asset for which you want to retrieve information.